)

 Non-owner car insurance may be right for you if you don’t own a vehicle but occasionally drive someone else’s.

-Because you don’t own the vehicle, you’ll pay less than you would for a traditional car insurance policy.
-But keep in mind that non-owner policies apply only after you’ve exhausted the owner’s car insurance policy.
+Because you don’t own the vehicle, you’ll typically pay less than you would for a traditional car insurance policy.
+But keep in mind that non-owner policies apply only after you’ve exhausted the vehicle owner’s car insurance policy.

 If you’re looking for an insurance policy that allows you to pay as little as possible up front, there are ways to pay less today for your new policy.